 Mock Orange Juice (aka “Carolene”) was a recipe used during rationing in World War Two.
 It produces a liquid whose taste is reminiscent of orange juice.

 By the morning, the sugar will have extracted a clear liquid from the slices of swede.
 The liquid has a turnip smell, but a slightly orangey taste.

 Mixed with carrot juice, during the War it made for a slightly sweet, slightly tangy, slightly orangey tasting drink.

 Here is the process, illustrated briefly, by Ruth Goodman in Episode 8 of “Wartime Farm” (BBC, 2012).

-The relevant section starts at 13 minutes, 20 seconds into the video.
+The relevant section starts at 13:26 in the video.
 Embedded link valid as of June 2018.